 - Saves lots of water

-- Laser-focus water and nutrients distribution
+- Laser-focused water and nutrient distribution

 - Healthier root system

-- Preserves soil quality long-term
+- Preserves soil quality long term

-- No need to water plants manually
+- Removes the need to water plants manually

 amounts of ganja, yah?
 Winston